IPA.CONF(5) IPA.CONF(5)

 This parameter can be specified in the global section and if some

-from the global section.
+global section.

-times commands were run and accounting systems were informed from
+commands were run and accounting systems were informed from

 below_threshold, equal_threshold and above_threshold sections consecu-